renovatebot/github-action/README.md

 inside the renovate container so that the commands can use Docker.
 Can be useful for `postUpgradeTasks`'s commands.
 Also add the user inside the renovate container to the docker group for socket permissions.

-## `docker-socket-host-path`

-Allows the overriding of the host path for the Docker socket that is mounted into the container.
-Useful on systems where the host Docker socket is located somewhere other than `/var/run/docker.sock` (the default).
-Only applicable when `mount-docker-socket` is true.

 ### `token`